jtrue/ComfyUI-JaRue/README.md

 ![t2icui](https://github.com/jtrue/ComfyUI-JaRue/assets/5502214/4587e0d7-0773-4537-ac20-8ca31ad09170)

 If you have trouble with the library installs you can remove the jru_text2image.py file from the __init__.py by commenting out the line and rebooting ComfyUI so you can use the YouTube tool.

+I cover this node here in a video: https://youtu.be/Si4mwBQuzYQ?si=X306LyKT5NgDvP7a